KC Carr and Kate Wolff

 Even though your child may be orally fluent in English, he or she may still not be academically prepared to compete in an all English classroom.
 Our ELL program carefully structures the development of both oral and academic language in a stress-free environment while considering the student's cultural background.

-ACSD serves English Language Learning (ELL) students currently representing 18 different languages in all.
+ACSD serves multilingual students currently representing 18 different languages in all.
 This represents a form of diversity that we value as a learning community.
-ELL teachers, KC Carr and Kate Wolff, have served this small but growing population in ACSD since 2009 and 2010, respectively.
-With the establishment of an ELL Leadership Council in the fall of 2016, we have increased our capacity to advocate for better systems and supports for our English Language Learner population.
-As we evolve into a district of IB World Schools, we will continue this work and develop our collective capacity to support students in being and becoming multi-lingual.
+Multilingual Learner teachers, KC Carr and Kate Wolff, have served this small but growing population in ACSD since 2009 and 2010, respectively.

-The elementary ELL program is a content-based, intensive language instructional pull-out model, which utilizes collaboration between the ELL certified teacher and the regular education classroom teacher.
+The elementary ML program is a content-based, intensive language instructional pull-out model, which utilizes collaboration between the ML certified teacher and the regular education classroom teacher.

-The secondary ELL program is a combination of a pull-out and content course model.
-Grade level objectives may be delivered by either the classroom teachers with ELL support or through modified instruction.
+The secondary ML program is a combination of a pull-out and content course model.
+Grade level objectives may be delivered by either the classroom teachers with ML support or through modified instruction.

 Why choose ELL services for your child?